 You can try the Detector yourself by visiting this link:

-If you browse the net using either Firefox or Google Chrome and want to be able to tell if the sites that you are visiting are WordPress sites, then Wappalyzer is a very useful extension to install on your web browser.
+If you browse the net using either the Firefox or Chrome web browsers and would like to be able to tell if the sites that you are visiting are WP sites, then Wappalyzer is a useful add-on to install on your browser.

-Wappalyzer tells you what software is installed in the sites while you are browsing.
+Wappalyzer helps you identify what type of software is installed in the sites while you are browsing.

 According to their website …

-Wappalyzer is also an easy add-on to install.
+Wappalyzer is also an easy extension to install.

-After installing Wappalyzer, icons will show up in your browser menu, in the URL field allowing you to see which technologies are installed on the sites you are visiting …
+Once you have installed the Wappalyzer extension on your web browser, icons will appear in your browser menu identifying which technologies are installed on the sites you are visiting …

 (SpyBar – Browser Addon For WordPress)